Salesforce System Design Interview: What the Bar Tests at Each Level

 What 60 Minutes Actually Looks Like

 The standard loop for SMTS and above has one dedicated 60-minute design round.
-There is no separate low-level design round, though follow-up questions will push you toward data models, API contracts, and queue semantics fast enough that you'll wish there was.
+There is no separate low-level design round, though follow-up questions push you toward data models, API contracts, and queue semantics fast enough you'll wish there was.

 The round is conversational.
 Salesforce interviewers often start with a deliberately underspecified prompt.
 One common pattern: the interviewer describes requirements without naming the system, and you're expected to figure out what you're building before you design it.
-Candidates who immediately dive into boxes and arrows miss the clarification step and lose points before the interesting part starts.
+Candidates who dive into boxes and arrows miss the clarification step and lose points before the interesting part starts.

 The single biggest scoring signal is how you handle trade-offs under constraint.
 Salesforce systems run at massive scale, are shared across thousands of enterprise tenants, and have hard correctness requirements.
 Your design should reflect those three facts, not just generic "we'd use Kafka here" handwaving.